cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/ssl-tls-advanced.md

 TLS 1.0, TLS 1.1 and **TLS 1.2** (default)

-These version can be set up in any agent configuration variable refering to ssl.minVersion or ssl.maxVersion
+These versions can be set up in any agent configuration variable refering to `ssl.minVersion` or `ssl.maxVersion`.\
+In case `ssl.minVersion` and `ssl.maxVersion` are incompatble, the agent will not starts.

 ## Default Cipher Suites